 From the individual field, I’m REALLY hoping Farah Ann Abdul Hadi of Malaysia can pull it off.
 I don’t think any of the Colombians will get in this year, and Serbia also doesn’t score quite high enough.
 Ana Derek is obviously fantastic on beam and floor, but she’s only done the all-around once since qualifying for Rio 3.5 years ago, so it could be iffy for her.

 This is not a vault-heavy subdivision, though I think Tisha Volleman of the Netherlands is likely to do two.
 She’s done well enough in the past, but the field is much tougher this time around, so I’m not sure if her DTY + Lopez combo will cut it.

 Again, no one is really a finals threat, though we’re likely to see some nice routines from both the Netherlands and Spain, and Abdul Hadi also has a really nice set, so hopefully we’ll see her hit.

 With the Netherlands in this rotation, it’s basically ALL ABOUT BEAM.
-Thorsdottir and the Wevers twins, Lieke and Sanne, are all pushing for the final, and I also wouldn’t count out Visser for a sleeper hit routine.
+Thorsdottir and Sanne Wevers are both pushing for the final, and I also wouldn’t count out Visser for a sleeper hit routine.

 Again, the Dutch will be stunners here, with Lieke Wevers and Thorsdottir the standouts, but the Malaysians also do really nice work here, as does Derek.
-Malaysia and Croatia share a rotation group, so that’s likely to be a beautiful rotation to watch, and Spain has several with big skills — like Perez’s double double! — as well as just straight-up beautiful performances, so they’ll also be one to watch.
+Malaysia and Croatia share a rotation group, so that’s likely to be a beautiful rotation to watch, and Spain has several with big skills — like Perez’s double double and Popa’s everything! — as well as just straight-up beautiful performances, so they’ll also be one to watch.